-The Company recognises income once it can be reliably measured, it is likely that the future economic benefits will flow to the Company and that the specific criteria have been satisfied for the Company's business activities.
+The Company recognises income once it can be reliably measured, when it is likely that the future economic benefits will flow to the Company and that the specific criteria have been satisfied for the Company's business activities.

-In the case of equipment sales, revenue is recognised when the contract specifies that ownership and its risks are transferred, which, depending on the case, may be upon shipping, delivery or installation of the equipment.
+In the case of equipment sales, revenue is recognised on the transfer of ownership and risks to the purchaser, as stated in each agreement, which, depending on the case, may be upon shipping, delivery or installation of the equipment.